nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `TAGNAME` is alphanumeric and can contain whitespaces.
 * Tags are unique in WedLinker, there would not be any duplicated Tags.
 * Contacts can share Tags.
-* Tags are case-insensitive, so you cannot have both a 'hotel manager' and 'Hotel Manager' tag
+* Tags are case-insensitive, so you cannot have both a 'hotel manager' and 'Hotel Manager' tag.
-* If you want to create a Tag with a long name, it might not be shown clearly in the list.
-You can use [Tasks](#task-features) instead for better visuals.
+* If you want to create a Tag with a long name, it might not be shown clearly in the list.</br>
+We recommend keeping names of Tags to a maximum of 50 characters long.</br>
+You can use [list-tags](#listing-all-tags--list-tags) instead for better visuals.

 ### Assign tag to contact : `tag`